Tuesday, August 29th, 2017

 The STEM TA's most vexing duty is grading problems, and the unprepared are far more likely to make mistakes.
 Learn tips to grading professionally: the right philosophy and a robust rubric will save you time and safeguard your sanity.

-An overview of the resources and services offered by the Center for Educational Resources (CER) and the Library (MSEL) staff include:
+Some of the resources and services offered by the Center for Educational Resources (CER) and the Library (MSEL) staff include: